bhisaac/5eFP/5eFP-SRD.md

 ## Attack

+Discard your action to Attack.
 The most common action to take in combat is the Attack action, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.

 With this action, you make one melee or ranged attack.
 See the “Making an Attack” section for the action.